buildkite/terminal-to-html/Readme.md

 #### URL-based images

 Terminal also provides a way to refer to images from the internet rather than transmitted via ANSI.
-The format is similar to iTerm2 inline images:
+The format is similar to iTerm2 inline images but uses the escape code `1338`:

 `1338;url=http://imgur.com/foo.gif;width=100%;height=50px;alt=My Image`